Hospital Board candidates

-Hospital Board candidates Apr 5, 2022 1 hr ago 0 Facebook Twitter WhatsApp SMS Email Facebook Twitter WhatsApp SMS Email Print Save The upcoming election for Salida Hospital District board of directors members is set for 7 a.m.-7 p.m.
+Hospital Board candidates Apr 5, 2022 Apr 5, 2022 Updated 44 min ago 0 Facebook Twitter WhatsApp SMS Email Facebook Twitter WhatsApp SMS Email Print Save The upcoming election for Salida Hospital District board of directors members is set for 7 a.m.-7 p.m.
 May 3.
 Facebook Twitter WhatsApp SMS Email Print Save × Post a comment as Emoticons [smile] [beam] [wink] [sad] [cool] [innocent] [rolleyes] [whistling] [lol] [huh] [tongue] [love] [sleeping] [yawn] [unsure] [angry] [blink] [crying] [ohmy] [scared] [sleep] [sneaky] [tongue_smile] [thumbdown] [thumbup] [censored] [happybirthday] [ban] [spam] [offtopic] [batman] [ninja] [pirate] [alien] Comment Text Cancel Post comment × Your comment has been submitted. × Report Cancel Report Abuse ×Reported ×There was a problem reporting this. × Watch this discussion.
 Stop watching this discussion.
 Watch this discussion Get an email notification whenever someone contributes to the discussion Notifications from this discussion will be disabled.
 Cancel Start watching Stop watching (0) comments Welcome to the discussion.
 Log In Keep it Clean.
 Please avoid obscene, vulgar, lewd, racist or sexually-oriented language.
 PLEASE TURN OFF YOUR CAPS LOCK.
 Don't Threaten.
 Threats of harming another person will not be tolerated.
 Be Truthful.
 Don't knowingly lie about anyone or anything.
 Be Nice.
 No racism, sexism or any sort of -ism that is degrading to another person.
 Be Proactive.
 Use the 'Report' link on each comment to let us know of abusive posts.
 Share with Us.
 We'd love to hear eyewitness accounts, the history behind an article.
 Post a comment Watch this discussion.
 Stop watching this discussion.
-Latest e-Edition Mountain Mail To view our latest e-Edition click the image on the left.
-Latest Mountain Guide Mountain Guide To view our latest e-Edition click the image on the left.
-Today's Crossword Crossword Top Ads featured PB&T Bank is looking for new team members!
+Submit Your News We're always interested in hearing about news in our community.
+Let us know what's going on!
+Go to form Top Ads featured PB&T Bank is looking for new team members!
 Mar 16, 2022

 (0) comments